cyruscyliu/openwrt-build-docker/README.md

 # openwrt-build-docker

-Docker files for OpenWRT building envs.
+Docker files for OpenWRT building envs refer to [firmware-uuid](https://github.com/cyruscyliu/firmware-uuid).

-+ for [llbic](https://github.com/cyruscyliu/llbic), the volume option should be `-v path/to/openwrt-build-docker/share:/root/firmware`
++ for docker, the volume option should be `-v path/to/openwrt-build-docker/share:/root/firmware`
 + for the first time, check [dependency](#dependency) and [flow](#flow)

 ## statistics